MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Experiments

 \subsection{Accuracy-Robustness Trade-Off Curves}

-\Cref{fig:tradeoff_curve} displays the robust accuracy of MixedNUTS as a function of its clean accuracy and compares this accuracy-robustness trade-off curve with that of the mixed classifier without nonlinear logit transformation (as designed in \citep{Bai23a}) and that of TRADES, a popular adjustable method that aims to improve the trade-off \citep{Zhang19}.
-For TRADES, adjusting between accuracy and robustness requires modifying a $\bTR$ parameter in the loss function and training a new model. \Cref{fig:tradeoff_curve} selects CIFAR-10 WRN-34-10 models trained with $\bTR = 0, 0.1, 0.3, 6$, where $0$ corresponds to standard (non-robust) training and $6$ achieves the best robustness.
-For a fair comparison, we select the models with $\bTR = 0$ and $6$ as the mixed classifiers' base models. \Cref{fig:tradeoff_curve} confirms that both mixed classifiers achieve much more benign trade-offs than TRADES without re-training the model.
-Furthermore, MixedNUTS balances accuracy and robustness better than \citep{Bai23a}.
+In \Cref{fig:tradeoff_curve}, we show MixedNUTS's robust accuracy as a function of its clean accuracy.
+We then compare this accuracy-robustness trade-off curve with that of the mixed classifier without nonlinear logit transformation \citep{Bai23} and that of TRADES \citep{Zhang19}, a popular adjustable method that aims to improve the trade-off.
+Note that adjusting between accuracy and robustness with TRADES requires tuning its training loss hyper-parameter $\bTR$ and training a new model, whereas the mixed classifiers are training-free and can be adjusted at inference time.

+Specifically, we select CIFAR-10 WideResNet-34-10 models trained with $\bTR = 0$, $0.1$, $0.3$, and $6$ as the baselines, where $0$ corresponds to standard (non-robust) training and $6$ is the default which optimizes robustness.
+For a fair comparison, we use the TRADES models with $\bTR = 0$ and $6$ to assemble the mixed classifiers.
+For MixedNUTS, we adjust the level of robustness by tuning $\beta$, the level-of-robustness hyperparameter of \Cref{alg:spca_opt}, specifically considering $\beta$ values of $1$, $0.96$, $0.93$, $0.8$, and $0$.

+\Cref{fig:tradeoff_curve} confirms that training-free mixed classifiers, MixedNUTS and Mixed \citep{Bai23}, achieve much more benign accuracy-robustness trade-offs than TRADES, with MixedNUTS attaining the best balance.

+Since MixedNUTS is an ensemble, it inevitably results in a larger overall model than the TRADES baseline.
+To clarify that MixedNUTS's performance gain is not due to the increased size, we train a larger TRADES model (other training settings are unchanged) to match the parameter count, inference FLOPS, and parallelizability.
+As shown in \Cref{fig:tradeoff_curve}, this larger TRADES model's clean and robust accuracy does not improve over the original, likely because the original training schedule is suboptimal for the increased size.
+This is unsurprising, as it has been shown that no effective one-size-fits-all adversarial training parameter settings exist \citep{Duesterwald19}.
+Hence, an increased inference computation does not guarantee better performance on its own.
+To make a model benefit from a larger size via training, neural architecture and training setting searches are likely required, which is highly cumbersome and unpredictable.
+In contrast, MixedNUTS is a training-free plug-and-play add-on, enjoying significantly superior practicality.